How to Rewind Film from the Canon Rebel G (Canon EOS 500N, New EOS KISS)

 Table of Contents

-Do you need to remove a roll of film before all of the frames have been taken?
+Below will explain what to do if you want to rewind a roll of film before all the exposures have been taken.

 The process is easy when you know the correct camera settings.
 If you need help loading film into the Canon Rebel G, I have already created a how to for that.